-In order to be considered for admission to Graduate Programs, all applicants must provide the following to the Office of the Registrar by the deadlines noted above:
+In order to be considered for admission to Graduate Programs, all applicants must provide the following to the Office of the Registrar by the deadlines noted:

-- 1. Application form for admission to Graduate Programs. - 2.
-Application fee. - 3.
-Three assessment reports (letters of reference) sent directly to UNBC from the referees. - Official transcripts (one copy) from all post-secondary institutions attended. - 5.
+- 1. An application for admission to Graduate Programs. - 2.
+Respective application fee(s). - Three assessment reports (letters of reference) submitted directly to UNBC from the referees. - Official transcripts (one copy) from all post-secondary institutions attended. - 5.
 Statement of Academic Interests (letter of intent). - Official English Language Test Scores (Required for applicants whose first language is NOT English) sent directly to UNBC from the testing agencies.